Foolish Wives: Production

 Thalberg, an able administrator and skilled at taking the measure of movie directors, presented von Stroheim with a scheme to expedite the completion of the film, reminding him he was contractually bound to submit to the production manager directives.
-Anticipating this contretemps, von Stroheim defiantly rejected Thalberg's authority: “Remove me as the director and you remove me as the star, and you don’t have a picture.”
+Anticipating this contretemps, von Stroheim defiantly rejected Thalberg's authority, "Remove me as the director and you remove me as the star, and you don't have a picture".
 Von Stroheim resumed filming on his own terms.
 This film marks the onset of Erich von Stroheim's reputation as a "perfectionist" who, for the sake of "authenticity", insisted upon extravagance and costly sets and shooting schedules for his films.

 Universals' publicity department reacted to the reports of massive cost overruns by presenting them as virtues.
 The public was subjected to advertising stunts that cheerfully enumerated von Stroheim's directorial eccentricities and excesses, real or imagined.
 One true story demonstrates the director's penchant for realistic artifacts, in which facsimile 1000 franc notes used in the casino sequences had been ordered manufactured by photoengrave technique—a counterfeiting method.
 Treasury Department officials were alerted and promptly took von Stroheim and the engravers into custody, then released them.
 The matter was finally resolved after protracted litigation.

 The extravagant spending on Foolish Wives proceeded unabated when von Stroheim travelled to Point Lopus to shoot the coastal scenes and those requiring continuity linkage with shots made at Universal's backlot.
 Freed from any direct supervision by Universal executives at this remote location, von Stroheim improvised by adding to the script, incurring costly delays and added overtime expenditures.
 Alarmed at these excesses, Thalberg summarily cut all direct funding to the Point Lopus operation.
 Von Stroheim responded by arranging all expenses to be charged to the studio and continued shooting.

-On 7 February 1921 actor Rudolf Christians who played one of the central roles in Foolish Wives, died unexpectedly.
-A dreaded calamity in a film that was so advanced in production, several key scenes with Christians’ character remained to be filmed.
+On 7 February 1921, actor Rudolph Christians who played one of the central roles in Foolish Wives, died unexpectedly.
+A dreaded calamity in a film that was so advanced in production, several key scenes with Christians' character remained to be filmed.
 Von Stroheim was unable to discover any satisfying or convincing cinematic technique to compensate for the loss despite enlisting a double for the deceased Christians.
-When von Strohiem proposed a major reshooting of the film with Christians’ look-alike stand-in Robert Edeson, Thalberg emphatically rejected it and ordered that camera and equipment be collected and returned to the studio.
+When von Stroheim proposed a major reshooting of the film with Christians' look-alike stand-in Robert Edeson, Thalberg emphatically rejected it and ordered that camera and equipment be collected and returned to the studio.
 The filming phase of Foolish Wives was terminated on 15 June 1921.

 In the summer of 1921, von Stroheim and his staff began the arduous process of editing the 326,000 feet of bulk footage from which Foolish Wives would be carved.
 Superfluous material was eliminated (retakes, duplicates, damaged footage), leaving von Stroheim with about 150,000 feet with which to craft his story.